Get in touch with our career and course counsellors for some personalised assistance.

-There is a limit set on the amount you can borrow in student loans (either VET FEE-HELP or FEE-HELP) over your lifetime.
+There is a limit set on the amount you can borrow in student loans (FEE-HELP) over your lifetime.
 It is referred to as the FEE-HELP limit and is revised every year.
 The FEE-HELP limit refers only to the amount of the loan and does not include fees.

 For 2016, the FEE-HELP limit is $124,238 for medicine, dentistry and veterinary science students (as defined in HESA) and $99,389 for all other students.

-You can seek independent financial advice before applying for a VET FEE-HELP loan.
-As with any loan contract, VET FEE-HELP loans may affect your credit rating.
+You can seek independent financial advice before applying for a FEE-HELP loan.
+As with any loan contract, FEE-HELP loans may affect your credit rating.